RoseRocket/gopartial/README.md

 if you use json null value as a way to determine whether a struct field should be updated or not, you'll lose ability to update the struct to null value.

+A good practical example of this problem is when you want to implement HTTP `PATCH` Request.

 ## Installation

 ```